middlebury/styleguide/_editorial/c.md

 Susan James Johnston ’98 and Paul Johnston
 Eric ’69 and Louise Ames Hollander ’71
 Henry Lappman ’90 and Nicole Sweet ’91
-Mary and Joseph Clark P’10
+Mary and Joseph Clark
-Norma Sampson and William Larch P’08, ’10
+Norma Sampson and William Larch
 ```

-Note: If both people are the parents of the student, the parent designation goes after the second name.
+Note: If both people are the parents of the student, the parent designation goes after the second name, preceded by a comma.
 If only one person is the parent, that person is listed first regardless of whether it is the man or the woman.

 ```
-Mary and Joseph Clark P’10
+Cindy and James Clough, P’10
 Helen Peterson P’09 and John Henderson
 Lars Olsen P’17 and Cynthia Olsen
 ```